getsentry/sentry-docs/src/collections/_documentation/clients/react-native/config.md

 title: 'Additional Configuration'
 ---

-These are functions you can call in your javascript code:
+These are functions you can call in your JavaScript code:

 ```javascript
 import {